tsheinen/hack-preprocessor/README.md

 #RET
 ```

 This is pretty much the minimal functioning use scenario.
 It will immediately jump to the function TEST1 - which will set @0 to 5 - and then it will jump back to right after #CALL TEST1.
-It produces the ASM below.
+It produces the ASM below and may be invoked like so - `hack-asm -p test_cases/function_test_easy`

 ```
 @16383